jitang-github/asegrm/README.md

 - --output_path: Path to output directory

 #### Optional arguments

+- --gp: The function up-weighting recent branches.
+Currently provide two options: gp1 and gp2.
+Compared to gp1, gp2 up-weights recent branches more heavily, potentially being able to reveal more recent/finer structures.

+- --rlim and --alim: Most recent time limit and most ancient time limit.
+Unit: generations.
+The two parameters are used to define a time window, only the part within the window of the trees is used when asegrm is constructing the GRM, potentially being able to reveal the structures that happened in the time window.
+See the section *Time-specific eGRM reveals dynamic relatedness through history* in [Fan et al., 2022](https://www.cell.com/ajhg/fulltext/S0002-9297(22)00112-4) for more info.

+- --left and --right: Leftmost genomic position and rightmost genomic position.
+Unit: bp.
+The two parameters are used to define a genomic interval, only the part within the interval of the trees is used when asegrm is constructing the GRM.

 #### Output
 Under the output directory, the files with the suffixs below are generated.